mgtezak/AoC_Data_Harvester/README.md

 # Advent of Code automated web scraping bots

 This repo contains the scripts for two automated bots, which run at different times and collect different types of data.
-Both are configured to comply with
-<a href="https://old.reddit.com/r/adventofcode/wiki/faqs/automation/" target="_blank">Advent of Code's web scraping guidelines</a>.
+Both are configured to comply with [Advent of Code's web scraping guidelines](https://old.reddit.com/r/adventofcode/wiki/faqs/automation/).
 1. there are no redundant requests
 2. requests are separated by 900 seconds or 15 minutes
 3. each request includes a header linking back to this public repo